-Where there are concerns about the presence of an Autism Spectrum Disorder, our psychologists can undertake an assessment and make recommendations as to whether it is likely that an individual meets criteria for diagnosis.
+Where there are queries about the presence of autism, our psychologists can undertake an assessment and make recommendations as to whether it is likely that an individual meets the criteria for diagnosis.

-SCPC psychologists have experience in the use of gold standard assessment tools, including the Autism Diagnostic Observation Schedule (ADOS) and the Childhood Autism Rating Scale, Second Edition (CARS-2).
+SCPC psychologists have experience in the use of gold-standard assessment tools, including the Autism Diagnostic Observation Schedule (ADOS), MIGDAS, SRS-2 and the Childhood Autism Rating Scale, Second Edition (CARS-2).

 This type of assessment is undertaken when an individual is behaving in unhelpful or dangerous ways and recommendations for changing those behaviours are required.

 Behavioural assessments are often undertaken with children, people with disabilities, or geriatric patients, but may be undertaken with anyone.